 - Replace paper-based requirements with electronic procedures to advance digital governance and efficiency.
 The Committee again recommends eliminating paper-based requirements in the organic import permit application process.
 This issue was raised in the 2022, 2023, and 2024 editions of the White Paper.
 Despite prioritizing digital transformation and net-zero goals, the government has made little progress in this regard.
 Hard-copy documents and postal money orders burden importers, slow trade, and contradict policy goals.
 Although the Ministry of Agriculture (MOA) cites restrictions under the U.S.-Taiwan Organic Equivalence Arrangement, no provision prevents Taiwan from adopting a digital permit system.

-- Allow multiple packers to be listed as manufacturers of fresh produce to improve inspection efficiency and reduce redundancy.
+We urge the MOA to modernize the application and review system by introducing electronic submissions and digital payment mechanisms.
+This step would reduce paper use, improve efficiency, and support digital government and sustainability goals. - Allow multiple packers to be listed as manufacturers of fresh produce to improve inspection efficiency and reduce redundancy.
 Under the TFDA’s 2024 Regulations of Inspection of Imported Foods and Related Products, importers are required to declare the “actual packer/manufacturer” for all imported food products, except for fresh produce.
 In the case of fresh produce, which is often sourced from multiple packers by large exporters, the exact packer may not be identifiable at the time of import.
 The current policy allows importers to instead declare the “foreign responsible exporter” under such circumstances.
 However, in practice, border inspectors have asked importers to amend this information during product inspections, resulting in the splitting of a single declaration into multiple filings.
 This practice has significantly increased the administrative burden on importers, led to repetitive inspections, and raised operational costs.

 The Committee recommends allowing more than one packer per inspection filing when products come from the same country and meet uniform safety and quality standards.
-This change would streamline inspections, reduce duplication, and improve resource allocation.
+This change would streamline inspections, reduce duplication, and improve resource allocation. - Adjust tariff rates on dietary supplements to support preventive health.
+The Healthy Taiwan initiative, a core policy under President Lai Ching-te, emphasizes prevention and sustainable health, for which dietary supplements play a critical role.

 At present, imported dietary supplements face a 30% tariff, which is notably higher than the rates imposed by key trading partners such as the United States, Japan, and South Korea, where tariffs range between 6.4% and 14.56%.
 In a misalignment with national health priorities, the supplement tariff is also higher than the 27% tobacco tariff.

-- Refine regulatory handling of carried-over natural substances.
+The Committee recommends a gradual reduction of the import tariff on dietary supplements to 10%.
+Lowering the tariff would be aligned with Taiwan’s trade norms and improve consumer access to health products. - Refine regulatory handling of carried-over natural substances.
 The Committee recommends revising the checklist of common supplementary document requirements for imported food and related product inspection applications to clarify procedures when unlisted substances such as preservatives or antioxidants are detected during inspection.
 In such cases, literature-based background values should be recognized as the sole compliance criterion.
 Providing clear guidance on this point would reduce ambiguity for importers, minimize unnecessary documentation requests, and improve overall inspection efficiency.
 To that end, we propose the following refinements:

-2.4.2 Establish standardized carryover management.
+2.4.1 Address new raw materials and advanced processing methods.
+Public data may not reflect regional or proprietary ingredient variations.
+The TFDA should allow scientific documentation to explain differences.2.4.2 Establish standardized carryover management.
 The TFDA should adopt guidelines or accept raw material testing under finished products to confirm naturally occurring substances (such as salicylic acid and benzoic acid).

 2.4.3 Align with international standards.
 We urge the TFDA to differentiate additives from flavorings (such as rosemary extract) in accordance with Codex Alimentarius standards to avoid ingredient misclassification and support global trade consistency.